'Love Actually' is actually now 16 years old.

 Whether you hate it, genuinely like it, or love it ironically, 'Love Actually' has become a staple of seasonal viewing.

-It hit cinemas fifteen years ago today, if you can believe it.
+It hit cinemas a decade and a half ago today, if you can believe it.

 There's tons of behind the scene trivia about the multi-threaded film which you may not even know.